-In the early 1920’s glow in the dark watches we the newest fad out there.
+In the early 1920’s glow in the dark watches were the newest fad out there.
 The United States was in a radium craze.
-Doctor’s preached its health benefits when consumed in small amounts and food products laced with it were even sold in grocery stores.
-Not only that but its “benefits” were even more targeted towards women through beauty products claiming to give you a radiant glow.
+Doctors preached its health benefits when consumed in small amounts and food products laced with it were even sold in grocery stores.
+Its “benefits” were even targeted towards women through beauty products claiming to give you a radiant glow.
 But those female factory works now forever in history known as the “ Radium Girls” truly got the worst end of the radium craze.

-These were the women hired to work in the glow in the dark watch factories painting the numbers onto watch faces.
+The Radium Girls were women hired to work in the glow in the dark watch factories painting the numbers onto watch faces.
 In order to get the numbers as precise as possible they were told to put the tips of the brushes into their mouth in between strokes to make it extra pointy.
-Aka they were ingesting radium constantly throughout their workday.
-Not to mention that because management emphasized how safe it was to handle some of the women even began painting their nails with it, so they would glow in the dark.
+As a result they were ingesting radium constantly throughout their workday.
+Because management emphasized how safe it was to handle some of the women even began painting their nails with it so they would glow in the dark.
 Their teeth began to fall out, their bones would break suddenly just from standing up; one woman went to have her tooth pulled by the dentist and her entire jaw ended up coming out with the tooth!
 Radium poisoning happens because radium is very similar to calcium chemically, so the body mistakenly incorporates it your bones, leading to bone necrosis, which is death of bone tissue and leads to tiny breaks in the bone and eventually the complete collapse of the bone, and bone cancers.
-So, here’s how to make your own (not jaw breaking) glow in the dark nail polish in five easy steps!
+But glow in the dark nail polish is still a cool idea!
+Here’s how to make your own (not jaw breaking) glow in the dark nail polish in five easy steps!

 1 glow stick